SovereignCloudStack/standards/Standards/scs-0121-w1-Availability-Zones-Standard.md

 The standard will not preclude small deployments and edge deployments, that both will not meet the requirement for being divided into multiple Availability Zones.
 Thus multiple Availability Zones are not always present.
-Somtimes there can just be a single Availability Zones.
+Somtimes there can just be a single Availability Zone.
 Because of that, there will be no automated tests to search for AZs.

 ## Required Documentation